 Shopping for a blender can be complicated.
 There are a lot of options out there!
-And not only are these gadgets pretty bulky, but they can also cost a pretty penny.
+And not only are these gadgets pretty bulky, they can also cost a pretty penny.
 The last thing you want to do is waste storage space on a blender that doesn't actually fit your lifestyle or needs.

 1. What will I use my blender for?

 Are you just going to be making the occasional milkshake?
 Or are you a soup and almond butter fiend who makes a weekly (daily?) batch of both?
-If you're not going to be using it all that much, you probably don't need to invest more than $30 or $40.
+If you're not going to be using your new blender all that much, you probably don't need to invest more than $30 or $40.
 If you're going to use it as much as your cell phone, then it might make sense to spend some more dough.